What is Burning Man? All you need to know about the festival and floods

 The festival gets its name from its culminating event, the burning of a large wooden structure called “the Man” on the penultimate night.
 It aims to be an undefinable event, somewhere between a celebration of counterculture and a spiritual retreat.

-During the event, “Burners” typically arrive in groups and set up themed “camps”, ready to contribute to the festival’s “gift economy” philosophy by providing goods or services without the expectation of receiving anything in return.
+During the event, “burners” typically arrive in groups and set up themed “camps”, ready to contribute to the festival’s “gift economy” by providing goods or services without the expectation of receiving anything in return.

 The event has been held since 1986.

 This year, it was scheduled to run from August 27 until September 4, and a regular ticket cost $575.
-However, CNBC reported the experience could cost about $1,500 with lodging, travel, food, and costumes.
+However, the news channel CNBC estimated the experience could set festival-goers back as much as $1,500, if lodging, travel, food and costumes were factored in.

 Where is the Burning Man festival happening?